-Intermediate to High level of C++ programming knowledge.
-Working knowledge of Visual Studio 2017 for Windows Development.
-Working knowledge of Git repositories.
+Intermediate to High level of C++ programming knowledge including modern C++ features.
+Working knowledge of Visual Studio 2019 for Windows Development.
+Working knowledge of Git and how to use it and work with repositories.
 Good communications skills, being as we are a satellite team.
 A passion for video games and programming.
-Desirable Qualities - Any of the following are preferred:
+Desirable Qualities - Any of the following are preferred but not mandatory:

 An interest in Command & Conquer or Frank Herbert's Dune would be nice, but is not necessary.
 A friendly attitude and the ability to work well with others.
-Experience reading existing code (particularly code related to graphics engines) and understanding what it does and looking at what it does, as well as being able to write technical documentation about it.
+Experience reading existing code and understanding what it does, sometimes in the absence of documentation.
 Knowledge of how to profile code to find out where slowdowns are (and identifying how to make code faster or better on memory use, especially math heavy code).
-Experience with reverse engineering with IDA (x86 assembler and HexRays output).
-Experience with Direct3D 11 (including HLSL and programmable shaders) as well as other graphics-related features such as anti-aliasing and screen filtering.
+Experience with Direct3D 11 (including HLSL and programmable shaders).
 Good 3D Math skills including boxes, lines, frustums, vectors, matrices, quaternions, collision detection math, curves and splines.
 Knowledge of physics types and how to create/edit them (e.g. Fixed Wing Aircraft, Walkers/Mecha etc.).
 Knowledge of the FMOD sound engine.
-Knowledge of font rendering.
+Knowledge of font rendering including foreign languages and character sets.
+Knowledge of the WxWidgets UI library.
+Knowledge of the 3D Studio Max API.
 Why should you join us?

-Joining W3D Hub presents a unique opportunity as our mission to unite C&C Renegade mod developers under one banner continues onward, so here's a few reasons why you should consider joining us.
+Joining W3D Hub presents a unique opportunity to work on an older game engine with a team of likeminded individuals, but on top of that, here's a few more reasons why you should consider joining us.